Alektryon/alektryonator/README.md

 - Added "Russian" cipher category

 ### Miscellaneous:
+- Characters with diacritic marks are recognized properly (e.g. Greek)
 - Removed history limit (100 items)
 - Phrase is no longer added to history on mouse over ciphers (unfinished phrases cannot be added accidentally)
 - History table is automatically updated on cipher toggle